AlgoMaster Logo

 Quick Sort sorts in-place, so it does not allocate extra arrays.
 However, it uses the call stack for recursion.
 In the best case, the recursion depth is O(log n).
 In the worst case, it is O(n), which can cause a stack overflow on very large sorted arrays.

 The left tree shows balanced partitions (best case), where the depth is log n.
 The right tree shows unbalanced partitions (worst case), where the depth is n.
-This visual makes it clear why pivot selection matters so much.
+Pivot selection determines which shape the recursion takes.

 When to Use Quick Sort